ssugar/Blog/_posts/Fabric/2024-07-16-UsingScikitLearnInFabric.md

 df['TotalCharges'] = df.tenure * df.MonthlyCharges
 ```

-Now we'll convert SeniorCitizen to a dataframe (as it's actually going to be a categorical field) and convert TotalCharges to float.
+Now we'll convert SeniorCitizen to an object (as it's actually going to be a categorical field) and convert TotalCharges to float.

 ```python
 df = df.astype({'SeniorCitizen': 'object'})